 Fort Wayne: 260-432-8900 | Marion: 765-660-8873

-1. Apply before soil temperatures hit 60°F consistently.
+We apply before soil temperatures hit 60°F consistently.
 For Fort Wayne and Marion, that usually means late March through mid-April.
+We track soil temperatures across the season so the application lands inside the window, not after it closes.

-2. Water it in.
-Most pre-emergent products need about a half inch of water (rain or irrigation) within a few days of application to activate the barrier in the soil.
+We make sure it gets watered in.
+Pre-emergent needs about a half inch of water (rain or irrigation) within a few days of application to activate the barrier in the soil.
+We time applications around the forecast whenever we can.

-3. Do not disturb the soil after application.
-Raking, aerating, or dethatching after applying pre-emergent breaks up the chemical barrier and creates gaps where crabgrass can sneak through.
+We protect the barrier once it is down.
+Raking, aerating, or dethatching after a pre-emergent application breaks up the chemical barrier and creates gaps where crabgrass can sneak through.
+That is why our aeration work happens in the fall, not the spring.

 The Bottom Line